 Madurai

-This city was ruled by many dynasties, and we had given short version of the history of this temple town in our earlier pages.
+This city was ruled by many dynasties, and we had given a short version of the history of this temple town in our earlier pages.
 Readers may like to read them to know more about this historically important city Madurai which is the dwelling place of Goddess Sri Meenakshi.

 Of the many important rulers, Sri Thirumalai Nayak ruled Madurai between 1623 and 1659 CE.
 He was the seventh and most notable of the thirteen Madurai Nayak rulers.
 His contributions are found in the many splendid buildings and temples in and around Madurai.
 Thirumalai Nayak was a great patron of art and architecture.
-He rebuilt and renovated a number of old temples of the Pandya period.
+He rebuilt and renovated several old temples of the Pandya period.
 His palace, known as the Thirumalai Nayak Palace, is a notable architectural masterpiece and attracts many visitors.

 Madurai during April-May